 Fix Water Intrusion Issues First

 Public enemy number one is always water penetration.
-If you have a leaky roof, or water penetration in your basement, address those issues first before starting your home remodeling project.
+If you have a leaky roof, or water penetration in your basement, address those issues first before starting your home remodelling project.

 A small leak in your roof can cause big trouble to the rest of the house.
 Everything below that roofline is in danger of being damaged–trusses, insulation, drywall, joists, trim, hardwood flooring, paint (like that paint bubble on the bedroom wall) and on and on, multiplied down through each level in the house, until the water eventually reaches the basement.